ensdomains/ensdomains-landing/README.md

 ## ENS Homepage V2

-The homepage for the ENS project, vist [here](https://ens.domains/).
+The homepage for the ENS project, visit [here](https://ens.domains/).

 ### Translations